na-na-hi/renget/archive/pcrgcb.md

 [B3 Phys 62m](https://www.youtube.com/watch?v=SQVg6_PxaAU)
 ![3](https://pomf2.lain.la/f/2pmiwe8h.png)
-Tested with:
+**Do not use O.Peco if B3 is below half HP or will reach it during the hit** Tested with:
 O.Peco 4★  Lv283 R30 FULL, EX 5/5/5
 Djeeta 6★ Lv283 R30 FULL, EX 5/5/5